What is the CCT?

 Examples of activities that qualify for the CCT:

-Why should I be interested in the CCT program?
+Why should I be interested in maintaining my CCT?

 Participating in the program is extremely rewarding and it will help you:

 - Plan your personal goals

 - Consider your vocation

 - Manage your time

 These experiences assist you in gaining career-related experience, making a difference in campus and community, gaining new and valuable relationships, and developing leadership and communication skills.

 Activities will also be acknowledged as the relate to the Seven Student Learning Outcomes: